SEPECAT Jaguar: United Kingdom

-From December 1983, 75 Jaguar GR1s and 14 T2s were updated to the GR1A and T2A standards with FIN1064 navigation and attack systems replacing the original NAVWASS.
+From December 1983, 75 Jaguar GR1s and 14 T2s were updated to the GR1A and T2A standards with the updated FIN1064 navigation and attack systems replacing the original NAVWASS.
 At about the same time, most were also re-engined with Adour 104 engines and were fitted with the ability to carry Sidewinder air to air missiles or AN-ALQ-101(V)-10 electronic countermeasures pods under the wings.
 The RAF Jaguar force was altered in late 1984, when 17 Squadron, 20 Squadron and 31 Squadron exchanged their Jaguars for Tornado GR1s, although their assignment to SACEUR and their wartime role remained unchanged.
-The two other RAF Germany units, 14 Squadron and 2 Squadron, followed suit in 1985 and 1989 respectively, which left the operational Jaguar force concentrated in 6, 41 and 54 Squadrons at RAF Coltishall.
+The two other RAF Germany units, 14 Squadron and 2 Squadron, followed suit in 1985 and 1989 respectively, which left the operational Jaguars concentrated across 6, 41 and 54 Squadrons at RAF Coltishall.

-1990 Gulf War
+Gulf War

 An RAF Jaguar from No. 41 Squadron deployed to RAFO Thumrait, in the Middle East, taking off to participate in Desert Shield.

-Following the Iraqi invasion of Kuwait, on 9 August 1990 the British government assigned an initial 12 Jaguar GR1A and 12 Tornado F3 aircraft to the Middle East in Operation Granby, these aircraft operated from bases in Oman and Bahrain.
-On 23 August 1990, a squadron of Tornado GR1 interdictors were dispatched to the region as well, but the Tornado GR1 was difficult to keep operational in the high temperatures.
-Blackburn Buccaneers were dispatched in January 1991 to act as laser designators for the ground strike aircraft.
-The RAF's Jaguars gained several new weapons during the Persian Gulf War, including CRV7 high-velocity rockets and American CBU-87 cluster bombs which were used because the RAF's existing BL755 bombs were designed for low-level release, and therefore unsuitable for higher-altitude operations common over the Persian Gulf.
-The RAF's detachment of 12 Jaguars flew 612 combat sorties, with no aircraft being lost.
-XZ364 "Sadman" flew 47 missions; the highest number of missions of any aircraft.
+Following the Iraqi invasion of Kuwait, on 9 August 1990 the British government assigned an initial 12 Jaguar GR1A and 12 Tornado F3 aircraft to the Middle East in Operation Granby, and these aircraft operated from bases in Bahrain and Oman.
+The RAF Jaguars were modified with updated navigation systems, and gained several new weapons.
+The Jaguars operated CRV7 rockets and the American CBU-87 cluster bombs as the RAF's existing BL755 bombs were designed for low-level release, and therefore unsuitable for higher-altitude operations common over the Persian Gulf.
+The RAF detachment of 12 Jaguars flew 612 combat sorties, with no aircraft lost.
+The XZ364 "Sadman" flew 47 missions, the highest number of missions of any RAF aircraft during the war.
+On 26 January, RAF Jaguars and Tornados raided several Silkworm missile batteries in Kuwait to encourage the perception of an imminent amphibious invasion to liberate the country.
+On the 30th, two RAF Jaguars destroyed a Polnochny-class landing ship with rockets and cannon.
+The Jaguars were returned from service in March 1991, at the end of the war.